guilherme-kenzo/homelab-docker-compose/atomicdata/README.md

 ## To future me

-Still a work in progress.
-Could not get the webui to work.
-When
+This is still a work in progress.
+I had some trouble finding the configuration/env options and files, but found that running `./atomic-server-bin setup-env` inside the the atomicserver container generates a helpful sample env file.
+However, I could not get the web interface to work - index just gave me an authentication error.

+## TO DO

+- [ ] Check if there are any related bugs in the projects github.